DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 -   dSYMs for your iOS native code
 -   Proguard mapping files if you have enabled code obfuscation for your Android native code

-To do setup your project for sending the symbolication files automatically run `npx @datadog/react-native-wizard`.
+To set your project up to send the symbolication files automatically, run `npx @datadog/react-native-wizard`.

 See the wizard [official documentation][13] for options.